Papaver heterophyllum: Genus

-Papaver heterophyllum resides under the genus Papaver, which contains over a 100 species and includes other poppy species, with the type species being the opium poppy, or Papaver somniferum.
+Papaver heterophyllum resides under the genus Papaver, which contains over 100 species and includes other poppy species, with the type species being the opium poppy, or Papaver somniferum.
 Current studies do not support that Papaver is a monophyletic group.

 A phylogenetic systematics study in 2011 concluded that P. heterophyllum could hybridize with P. californicum, which favors a botanical name change from its previous one, S. heterophylla.
 This conclusion occurred almost fifteen years after it was first postulated by one of the same investigators in 1997 that S. heterophylla arose from Papaver and should not be placed into a separate genus.

 The 2011 paper by Kadereit & Baldwin compared Stylomecon heterophylla (now known as Papaver heterophylla) to Papaver californicum.
 S. heterophylla is closely related to P. californicum, but because of differing gynoecium and fruit morphology, this relationship was unexpected.
 The gynoecium of P. californicum has a sessile stigmatic disc and below the disc are small valves where the capsules open.
 This morphology is typical of Papaver while the gynoecium of S. heterophylla has a style over an ovary roof and below the roof are pores by which the capsules open.
 This morphology, specifically gynoecia with a style, is usually found in the Meconopsis family which led the wind poppy to be placed in that family.
 DNA evidence, along with a comparison of vegetative and reproductive traits, has since indicated that S. heterophylla is actually in the Papaver genus.